bytechefhq/bytechef/README.md

 - Intuitive UI Workflow Editor: build and visualize workflows via the UI editor by dragging and dropping components and defining their relations.
 - Event-Driven & Scheduled Workflows: automate scheduled and real-time event-driven workflows via a simple trigger definition.
 - Multiple flow controls: use the range of various flow controls such as condition, switch, loop, each, parallel, etc.
-- Built-In Code Editor: if you need to go beyond no-code workflow definition, leverage our low-code capabilities and write workflow definitions in YAML/JSON format and blocks of the code executed during the workflow execution in one of the languages: Java, JavaScript, Python, and Ruby with syntax highlighting, auto-completion and real-time syntax validation.
+- Built-In Code Editor: if you need to go beyond no-code workflow definition, leverage our low-code capabilities and write workflow definitions in JSON format and blocks of the code executed during the workflow execution in one of the languages: Java, JavaScript, Python, and Ruby with syntax highlighting, auto-completion and real-time syntax validation.
 - Rich Component Ecosystem: hundreds of components built in to extract data from any database, SaaS applications, internal APIs, or cloud storage.
 - Extendable: develop custom connectors when no built-in connectors exist in the abovementioned languages.
 - AI ready: built-in AI components that can run multiple AI models and other AI algorithms.